Azure/Microsoft-Defender-for-Cloud/Remediation scripts/Advanced data security should be enabled on your SQL servers/Logic App/README.md

-# Logic App sample to remediate
+# Logic App sample to Sql Advanced Data Security

-This Logic App deployment template is provided to remediate the "Remediation scripts\Enable the built-in vulnerability assessment solution on virtual machines (powered by Qualys)" recommendation in Azure Security Center.
+This Logic App deployment template is provided to remediate the "Advanced data security should be enabled on your SQL servers" recommendation in Azure Security Center.
 The workflow will enumerate all subscriptions via the API and enumerate all ASC Security Tasks via API.
 Then for each task for this recommendation get the security task details via API.
-Lastly configure each Supported Server VA settings.
+Lastly configure enable Sql Data security for all Sql Servers.

 <a href="https://portal.azure.com/#create/Microsoft.Template/uri/https%3A%2F%2Fraw.githubusercontent.com%2FAzure%2FAzure-Security-Center%2Fmaster%2FRemediation%2520scripts%2FAdvanced%2520data%2520security%2520should%2520be%2520enabled%2520on%2520your%2520SQL%2520servers%2FLogic%2520App%2Fazuredeploy.json" target="_blank">
     <img src="http://azuredeploy.net/deploybutton.png"/>